🏡 The Victorian Certificate of Education (VCE): What is it?

 The ATAR is a national ranking - every Year 12 student across the country receives an ATAR.
 Scores are given out in 0.05 increments from 0.05 to 99.95.

-Meanwhile the Study Score is an internal mark - only students of the VCE receive one.
-Students in other states receive other internal marks based on their own internal system (eg. WACE, QCE).
-The study scores of a student are then used to calculate their ATAR so that that they can be compared nationally on an even scale.
+Meanw, while the Study Score is an internal mark - only students of the VCE receive one.
+Students in other states receive other internal marks based on their internal system (eg. WACE, QCE).
+The study scores of a student are then used to calculate their ATAR so that they can be compared nationally on an even scale.
 Here is a quick breakdown of subject scaling for 2022.

 Scaling and moderation: Why and how much?